Dear First-Years & New Transfer Students

-The primary purpose of the Academic Skills Center (ASC) is to work with Dartmouth students so they can maximize their academic potential.
+The Academic Skills Center (ASC) helps Dartmouth students maximize their academic potential.

-The transition from high school learning to college learning is substantial for most students.
+The transition from high school learning to college learning is substantial for all students.

 - Presume that Dartmouth courses will be more challenging.
 More information, tests, papers, assignments